tiptoppress/category-posts-widget/readme.txt

 = Features =
 * Option to change ordering of posts.
-* Option to show post thumbnail & set dimension by width & height.
+* Option to show post thumbnail & set dimension or image size by width & height.
+* Option to crop thumbnails with CSS.
 * Option to set mouse hover effects for post thumbnail.
 * Option to put thumbnail on top
 * Option to hide posts which have no thumbnail.